luque667788/chip8emulator/README.md

 # Chip8 Emulator

 This project is a Chip8 emulator/interpreter written from scratch in Rust.
 It was created for learning purposes and is still under development.
-The emulator runs in the browser via `wasm-bindgen` and `wgpu/webgl`.
+The emulator runs in the browser using `wasm-bindgen`, for the rust/javascript interactions, and graphics using `wgpu/webgl`.

 You can test and use the emulator at this link: [Chip8 Emulator](https://luque667788.github.io/chip8emulator/).